qtjefferies/boosting-algorithms-project-tutorial/README.md

 - Bike sharing system can be a virtual sensor network that can be used for sensing mobility in a city.
 Hence, it is expected that most of important events in the city could be detected via monitoring these data.

-- In this project, practice your new Boosting Algorithm skills trying to predict bike rental in a specific city.
+- In this project, practice your new Boosting Algorithm skills trying to predict the number of bike rentals in a specific city.

 ## 🌱  How to start this project